Vanilla is one of the most common and popular flavours in food. Are there ice cream shops that do not sell a vanilla ice cream?

 There are roughly two ways to make vanillin.
 The first is to find a more common molecule that already exists in nature and transform it into vanilla using various chemical reactions.
-The other method uses yeasts to make vanillin molecules.
+The other method uses yeasts to make vanillin molecules from pretty different molecules.

 Vanillin is an expensive ingredient, so it stimulates the industry to look for cheaper ways to make the product.
 One of these ways is to take molecules that occur in natur in higher quantities (thus are cheaper) and convert those into vanillin.
 Eugenol is such a molecule.

 Eugenol can be extracted from spices such as cinnamon, nutmeg and cloves.
 Its structure is very similar to that of vanillin as you can see in the structure shown below (source).
 The only difference sits in the top branch where it lacks the oxygen (O) group and instead has a longer carbon tail.